soniyaprasad77/NetflixUI/README.md

-# NetflixGPT
+# Blockbuster

-NetflixGPT is a project that leverages the power of ChatGPT to suggest movies and series to users.
+Blockbuster is a project that leverages the power of ChatGPT to suggest movies and series to users.

 ## Features

-- Chat with NetflixGPT to get personalized movie and series recommendations.
+- Chat with Blockbuster to get personalized movie and series recommendations.
 - Explore a wide range of genres and categories.
 - Get detailed information about movies and series, including ratings, cast, and plot summaries.